 18. The end of the continent

 Crete is home to the island of Gavdos, the southernmost point in Europe, about 170 nautical miles from Libya.
 And one of the most fantastic places to visit when touring the island.
 Check more about Gavdos in this post.

 19. Unique fauna

 Crete is home to animals growing nowhere else in the world.
 The most famous of them is the wild Cretan goat, known as agrimi or kri kri.
-This beautiful creature lives in the protected reserve of Theodorou island (opposite Chania) and in the gorge of Samaria.
+This beautiful creature lives in the protected reserve of Theodorou island (opposite Chania) and the gorge of Samaria.
 Other rare endemic animals are the Cretan wildcat and the Cretan shrew.

 20. Elephants on Crete?